How Do I Choose My First Fly Rod?

 Because your fly line is one of the most important pieces of fly fishing equipment, taking care of it should be a part of every fly angler’s maintenance regimen.
 If you don’t want to buy a new line every season, be sure to take these steps to maintain optimal working condition.

-How Long Do Waders Last and How Do I Repair Them?
+How Long Do Waders Last And How Do I Repair Them?

 One of the first rules of buying fly-fishing equipment is to look closely at the warranty.
 Good waders should be sturdy and tough and the company should stand behind the product and offer a good warranty and repair system.
 They should offer a good warranty, allow for returns and having a policy for repairs.